 The lowercase ‘i’ in 1080i stands for interlaced scan.
 The lowercase ‘p’ in 1080p stands for progressive scan.

 Interlaced scan renders images in vertical lines, breaking down the picture into individual columns and then displaying every other line at a very high rate - at 1/25th of a second.
 Odd-numbered lines get painted on the screen first, then even numbered lines.
-While this is incredibly fast and impossible for the human eye to detect it can create a ghostly flickering effect on live TV broadcasts (like sports).
+While this is incredibly fast and impossible for the human eye to detect, it can create a ghostly flickering effect on live TV broadcasts, particularly live sporting events.

-Interlaced scan was introduced for analogue TV both as a form of data compression (only sending half the signal at any one time) and because cathode ray tubes (CRTs) in the past couldn't physically scan screens fast enough for a progressive picture.
+Interlaced scan was introduced for analogue TV both as a form of data compression (only sending half the signal at any one time) and because old-school CRTs (cathode ray tube) TVs in the past couldn't physically scan screens fast enough for a progressive picture.